 - Appreciate how ecology and fishery management can act to provide sustainable resources.

 The module is given by members of the School of Ocean and Earth Science.
-Lectures focus on fisheries ecology and general principles of marine ecology that apply to fisheries management, focussing on fin fish and crustaean fisheries
+Lectures focus on fisheries ecology and general principles of marine ecology that apply to fisheries management, focussing on fin fish fisheries

 Learning and Teaching